MediaComem/comem-archidep/ex/nginx-static-deployment.md

 and CSS) with [nginx][nginx].

-It assumes that you are familiar with [reverse proxying][slides] and that you have done the [previous DNS configuration exercise][previous-ex], where you configured an A record for your server.
+It assumes that you are familiar with [reverse proxying][slides] and that you have completed the [previous DNS configuration exercise][previous-ex], where you configured an A record for your server in the domain name system.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->